 If this is your first Black Friday Cyber Monday, treat it as a learning experience.
 Stay motivated and ambitious, set realistic expectations, and remember to enjoy the ride.

-Black Friday Cyber Monday FAQ
+Black Friday checklist FAQ

 How do I prepare for Black Friday?